 Our local Fynbos has inspired an unprecedented explosion of local artisanal gin production.
 I invite you to explore and taste the exciting offerings of our brave distillers who are foraging our plethora of wild endemism, creating exciting and aromatic infusions in our homegrown Gins and Tonics.

-ROBBEN Island is synonymous with Mr Nelson Mandela who spent 18 years of his 27 years in prison.
+Robben Island is synonymous with Mr Nelson Mandela, who spent 18 years of his 27 years in prison there.
 The island’s history began nearly 400 years ago.
-Before housing political prisoners, it was a place of banishment for lepers, the mentally challenged, common criminals, and sultans and sheiks opposed to Dutch rule.
-In 1998 it was transformed into a museum and the following year, it was given the honoured status of a World Heritage site by UNESCO.
+Before housing political prisoners, it was a place of banishment for lepers, the mentally challenged, common criminals, and South Africans opposed to Dutch and British rule.
+In 1998 it was transformed into a museum, and the following year, given the honoured status of a World Heritage site by UNESCO.

-So rather than rambling on and on, I invite you to visit Cape Town and discover first-hand the fascinating stories that have been told about this fairest Cape at the tip of Africa.
+So rather than listening to me rambling on and on, I invite you to visit Cape Town and discover first-hand the fascinating stories that have been told about this fairest Cape at the tip of Africa.

 © Espritducap.
 All Rights Reserved 2021.
 Website by Fuller Digital.